 4-H members are taught by adult volunteer club leaders.
 Every club has one or more adult leaders.
 Leaders teach, organize and oversee the club, help club officers conduct business meetings, and keep parents updated about 4-H activities and deadlines.
 There are a variety of leadership roles:

-- Main Club Leader – club organizer
+- General Leader – club organizer

 - Project Leader – works with members on their projects

 - Activity Leader – responsible for one or more activities.
 Examples are: recreation, record keeping, public presentations, and community service.